 A curved screen

-Certain iPhone models may feature a screen that's curved on both sides similar to Samsung's Galaxy S7 Edge, according to Nikkei Asian Review.
-This rounded model will likely be more expensive than the standard edition and may be 5.5-inches or larger, says the report.
-If Apple indeed decides to give its next iPhone a curved screen, it will likely use an OLED display, as those types of screens are more flexible than their LCD counterparts.
+One new iPhone model may feature a curved screen similar to that of Samsung's Galaxy S7 Edge, according to reports from The Wall Street Journal and Nikkei Asian Review.
+This rounded model will likely be more expensive than the standard edition and may be 5.5-inches or larger, says Nikkei Asian Review.
+Apple is said to have recently ordered enough flexible OLED for mass production of the next iPhone, as the Journal reports.

 Apple could add facial recognition to its upcoming iPhone, according to Cowen and Company's Timothy Arcuri.
-In a recent note, which Apple Insider published, Arcuri predicts Apple may place an infrared sensor next to the front-facing camera to enable the phone to recognize a user's face.
+In a note, which Apple Insider published, Arcuri predicts Apple may place an infrared sensor next to the front-facing camera to enable the phone to recognize a user's face.
 Separately, Digitimes has reported that Apple plans to add an iris scanner to its next iPhone, although it's worth noting the website hasn't always been accurate about future Apple products in the past.
 Samsung introduced a similar feature on its ill-fated Galaxy Note 7, which included an iris scanner that allowed owners to unlock their phone just by looking at it.

 A new name